precice/fluent-adapter/README.md

 Given the above 2D, double precicions, parallel run directory structure:

 - Adapt `lnamd64/2ddp_host/user.udf`
-  - change "CSOURCES=..." to include a space-separated list of *.c source files to be compiled; for the FSI case we're building this should be fsi_udf.c and fsi.c
+  - change `CSOURCES=...` to include a space-separated list of *.c source files to be compiled; for the FSI case we're building this should be fsi_udf.c and fsi.c
-  - change "HSOURCES=..." to include a space-separated list of *.h source heeader files to be compiled; for the FSI case we're building this should be fsi.h
+  - change `HSOURCES=...` to include a space-separated list of *.h source heeader files to be compiled; for the FSI case we're building this should be fsi.h
-  - change "FLUENT_INC= " to point to the Fluent install directory.
+  - change `FLUENT_INC=...` to point to the Fluent install directory.
 One location may be `/opt/Software/ansys/v202/fluent`.
 Locations should be of the type `./ansys_inc/v195/fluent`
 - Adapt `lnamd64/2ddp_host/makefile`
   - change `USER_OBJECTS` variable (line 20) to be a space separated list of the absolute path to libprecice.so and the python library shipped with Fluent
   - the libprecice.so file can be found in the preCICE install location; for example, `install/precice/2.3.0/lib64/libprecice.so`
   - the python library can be found in the Fluent installation files; for example, `/opt/Software/ansys/v202/commonfiles/CPython/3_7/linx64/Release/python/lib/libpython3.so`
-  - change `RELEASE` variable to be the ANSYS release version; for example, `RELEASE=20.2.0`
+  - change `RELEASE` variable to be the Ansys release version; for example, `RELEASE=20.2.0`
-- build libudf.so: type 'make "FLUENT_ARCH=lnamd64"'
+- build libudf.so: type `make "FLUENT_ARCH=lnamd64"`
-- clean the build using "make clean"
+- clean the build using `make clean`
 - copy ALL of the contents of `lnamd64/2ddp_host/` to `lnamd64/2ddp_node/`
 ## 2. How to generate a makefile
 Given that you already have a license, generating a makefile is quite straight forward.